cjacker/opensource-toolchain-ch32v/README.md

 **Build and Install WCH OpenOCD:**

-Upstream OpenOCD do NOT support 'RVSWD' and 'SDI' up to v0.12 as mentioned at beginning, you have to use [third-party fork](https://github.com/karlp/openocd-hacks/) now, or use the patch I provide in this repo for latest version of OpenOCD:
+Upstream OpenOCD do NOT support 'RVSWD' and 'SDI' up to v0.12 as mentioned at beginning, you have to use [third-party fork](https://github.com/karlp/openocd-hacks/) now, or use the patch I provide in this repo for latest version of OpenOCD, both WCH-LinkE r0 1v2 and r0 1v3 can be supported:

 ```
 git clone https://github.com/openocd-org/openocd.git